ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-1-booleans.rst

     Drag the boolean expression from the left and drop it on what it is testing on the right.
 Click the "Check Me" button to see if you are correct.

-Testing with mod (%)
+Testing with remainder (%)
 ---------------------

-Here are some boolean expressions that are very useful in coding and mod is used in many of them:
+Here are some boolean expressions that are very useful in coding and remainder is used in many of them:

 .. code-block:: java